-Textbooks are sold through the Seminary Book Room at a discount.
-Cost of books during the first year is less than \$25.00.
+Textbooks are sold in the Seminary Book Room at a discount.
+The cost of required textbooks during the first year is less than \$25.00.

-The experience of students has indicated that single students can meet all necessary expenses including personal items for approximately \$350.00 a school year.
-Married students will require from \$90.00 a month up, depending on the size of their families, whether they rent their own quarters or use Seminary apartments, and personal expenditures.
-Small furnished apartments can be rented for approximately \$40.00 a month and up, depending upon the nature of accommodations.
+Experience has indicated that single students can meet all necessary expenses, including personal items, for as low as \$350.00 per school year.
+A married student will require \$100.00 or more per month, considering the size of his family, whether he rents his own quarters or uses a Seminary apartment, and according to his personal expenditures.
+In normal times, small furnished apartments can be rented for approximately \$40.00 per month and up, depending upon the nature of the accommodations.